Afa-Chem/Ab-Initio-Thermo/README.md

 U_{trans} = \dfrac{3}{2} RT \qquad \qquad S_{trans}^{o} = R  ln \bigg [ \bigg ( \dfrac{2\pi M k T}{h^2} \bigg )^{3/2} \dfrac{kT}{P^o} \bigg ] + \dfrac{5}{2}  R
 $$

-The superscript 'o' indicates that a "standard state" is being referred.
+The superscript "o" indicates that a "standard state" is being referred.
+This contribution is independent of the molecular structure.
+$`  S_{trans}^{o} `$ can be computed trivially as soon as the molecular weigth is specified.
+The translational partition function is a function of both temperature and volume.

 ## References